-What is the name of Moses wife?
+What was the name of Moses wife?

-Moses' life as a Hebrew started in Egypt in 1525 B.C. when it was ruled by Amenhotep I. The Egyptian Pharaoh had commanded that all infant Hebrew boys be killed at their birth, but the Hebrew midwives feared God, and disobeyed his command.
+Answer: Before we get to the Moses wife let us take a short and compressed look at his life.
+He was born a Hebrew in Egypt in 1525 B.C. during the reign of Amenhotep I. The Egyptian pharaoh had commanded that all infant Hebrew boys be killed at their birth, but the Hebrew midwives feared God, and disobeyed his command.

-When the mother of Moses could no longer hide him she laid him in a bulrush boat, and placed it in the reeds along the shore, where an Egyptian princess found him, and wanted him for herself.
-Then comes his sister Miriam.
-She asked if the princess wanted a Hebrew nurse for the child, and upon a positive response, returned him to his mother.
+When his mother could no longer hide him she laid him in a bulrush boat, and placed it in the reeds along the shore, where an Egyptian princess found him, and wanted him for herself.
+A young woman asked if the princess wanted a Hebrew nurse for the child, and upon a positive response, returned Moses to his mother.

-Next comes the famous burning bush event, and God's command that Moses return to Egypt.
-He, and his brother Aaron, were to convince the Pharaoh to let the Hebrews -- now known as the children of Israel -- go free (Exodus 2:23 - 4:17).
-They were lead out of Egyptian slavery in 1445 B.C., but only after ten plagues came down upon Egypt.
+Eventually the pharaoh complied, and Moses led the children of Israel out of Egypt and slavery in 1445 B.C.
 After the Exodus, instead of entering the land of Canaan, the children of Israel are made to wander the wilderness for forty years because of their sins (Deuteronomy 8:2).
 After this period Joshua leads the tribes of Israel into the promised land in 1405 B.C.